CAS continues to provide service

 Most of our staff members are working remotely and are reachable by email and phone.
 We are continuing to visit families and are taking every precaution to ensure their health and safety, along with that of our staff and the community at large.

 We appreciate your cooperation and understanding during this challenging time while we all strive to ensure the well-being of everyone in our community.

 If you have concerns about a child at risk, please contact us as usual.
 You can reach us 24/7 at 905-433-1551.

 Please follow us on social media for the latest updates and more resources.

 - Our building is closed to the public, except by appointment

 - We continue to receive referrals as usual, and are available 24/7

 - Our staff are available by phone and email, and are providing service remotely

-- We are currently not accepting donations of clothing.
+- We are currently not accepting donations of clothing or other items.
 If you wish to make a financial donation please visit the Durham Children’s Aid Foundation website.

 Our commitment to support families